nmarini/sinatra_project_review_this/README.md

 # sinatra_project_review_this
-Allows you to review different travel destinations.
+Allows you to review different experiences.